OpenFutbol/openfutbol.github.io/_pages/aboutus.md

 ---
 layout: page
 permalink: /values/
-title: About us
+title: about us
-description: Mission, Vision, Values
+description: Chicago Neighborhood Soccer Mission, Vision, and Values
 nav: true
 nav_order: 1
 ---
+<h2 align ="center"> ⭐️ About Chicago Neighorhood Soccer </h2>

-**Chicago Neighborhood Soccer** (NBHD Soccer) is a homegrown, grassroots, nonprofit organization founded and driven by local pick-up soccer players.
+We are so excited to share with community pickup soccer events in Chicago, IL - Chicago Neighborhood Soccer! **Chicago Neighborhood Soccer** or NBHD Soccer is a homegrown, grassroots, nonprofit organization founded and driven by local pick-up soccer players.
 We celebrate Chicago's pick-up soccer players, and we give back to our local communities.

+We organize pick up soccer games at local parks and fields throughout the city, and our goal is to bring the community together through sport and recreation.
+Our games are open to everyone and are a great way to meet new people and stay active.

+We want to make sure that everyone can participate, so we offer free memberships, and no pressure to join a team.
+If you're new to the game, we've got you covered with a comprehensive selection of training videos, articles, and tips to help you improve your game.
+We also offer a range of soccer gear and equipment for rent, so you can be sure you have everything you need to get out there and play.
+So come join us and make some new friends!

 <h2 align ="center"> ⭐️ Mission </h2>
 Our mission is to provide an accessible and inclusive community driven by a common love of the game.
 Together, we provide the best pick-up soccer in the neighborhood by organizing communities and uniting players from different walks of life.